Kilcoy, Queensland: British colonisation

 In 1841, brothers Evan and Colin Mackenzie, of Kilcoy Castle, Newtown Scotland, took up land west of Durundur (in the Stanley River valley) and began grazing sheep soon after land was opened to free settlement.
 They named it after their home town.
 They sold the property to Charles A. Atherton in 1849.
 Atherton in turn sold it to Captain Louis Hope and John Ramsay in 1854.
 The partnership broke up ten years later, and Hope became sole owner and built the Kilcoy Station homestead of bricks, made on the property, and red cedar.
 Station managers for Captain Hope were Bryant about 1860, Captain Talbot, 1864 and William Butler from 1871 until the sale, where he purchased the homestead block.
 Hopetoun Post Office opened on 1 December 1892 (a Kilcoy receiving office had been open from 1889) and was renamed Kilcoy in 1907.

 Massacre of Aboriginal people

 In 1842 on the outskirts of Kilcoy Station owned by MacKenzie, 30–60 aborigines of the Gubbi Gubbi tribe, two Djindubari and some men from the Dalla tribe died from eating flour that settlers had laced with strychnine or arsenic.
+News of this massacre was shared among Aboriginal people attending the Bunya Festival nearby.
+In his memoirs, Thomas Petrie recalled being told of the massacre by Aboriginal people at "one of the "bon-yi" feasts he attended."
+Inter-tribal meetings were held and Old Moppy was instrumental in forging an alliance among the groups.

-An extract of a German missionary's journal describing an expedition to the Bunya Country was published in The Colonial Observer in December 1842.
+News of the massacre at Kilcoy reached Sydney in December 1842, when an extract of a German missionary's journal describing an expedition to the Bunya Country was published in The Colonial Observer.
 During the expedition the missionaries and the Aboriginal people accompanying them discovered that "a large number of natives, (about 50 or 60) having been poisoned at one of the squatter's stations."

+Dr Stephen Simpson was appointed Commissioner for Crown Lands at Moreton Bay in May 1842.
+Allegations of the massacre on the Mackenzie Brothers' Kilcoy station were brought to his attention soon after his appointment.
+He attempted to investigate these allegations during a northern expedition in March - April 1843 which included interviewing some Aboriginal people.

 In May 1861, evidence about the massacre was presented during the hearings of the Select Committee on the Native Police Force.